Why We Wrote This Guide

 - 2.5% to non-featured musicians

 NOTE: This breakdown is pre-Music Modernization Act.
 Learn more about the Music Modernization Act, and how SoundExchange’s royalty breakdown has been affected.

 Royalties to the Music Publisher / Songwriters

 The Performing Rights Organizations of the United States—ASCAP, BMI, SESAC, and GMR—offer standard licenses that permit webcasters to perform all the compositions in each organization’s repertoire, regardless of file format.

-ASCAP issues a specific non-interactive streaming license which allows a webcaster to perform the composition without letting users download or “select” particular compositions.
+ASCAP issues a specific non-interactive music streaming license which allows a webcaster to perform the composition without letting users download or “select” particular compositions.
 Fees are based on the webcaster’s revenue and/or activity.